 - Exercises with 10-15 Reps – Mostly, you’re looking to get good volume with solid stable technique and full ROM.
 Get that mind-muscle connection and control the weight.

 - Exercises with 20-30 Reps – For these, you are looking to increase muscle endurance and ultimately get a painful pump and high fatigue.
 Tempo will be faster, whilst still respecting range of motion and form.

-- Fatiguing Techniques – There are several fatiguing and increases time-under-tension techniques within this Training Block.
+- Fatiguing Techniques – There are several fatiguing and increases time-under-tension techniques within this workout plan.
 Slow Eccentrics, Forced Reps, Drop Sets and Occluded Training.
 Watch the vids above to see how they are performed.

 - High Body Part Frequency – whilst the focus of any day is Upper or Lower, this programme has been designed to ensure each muscle group is trained at least three times a a week.
-The Training Block shows the weekly frequency per body part.
+The workout plan shows the weekly frequency per body part.
 Legs and Arms feature in almost every workout to some degree.

 - Daily Undulating Periodisation (DUP) – A fancy term for explaining there are different rep ranges within each workout, to stimulate different muscle fibres and energy systems.

 - Workout Volume Tracking & Goal Setting – Even more so with this training block, there is a need to track every set within a workout.
 In HeavySet, you can review prior workout volume and get a realtime read on current workout volume.
 Aim to add 5% extra volume from the prior session of a given workout.